About the EHC Women and Bleeding Disorders Committee

 The Women and Bleeding Disorders Committee of the European Haemophilia Consortium (EHC) officially started in 2018.
 However, this committee came together following several initiatives led by passionate volunteers within the haemophilia community.

 In 2017, EHC surveyed its members, patient associations, haemophilia treatment centres and women with bleeding disorders on this community’s issues.
 The responses were astonishing, with over 700 responses detailing the reality of what it means for a woman to live with a bleeding disorder in Europe.
 The responses were analysed and published in the scientific journal Haemophilia.

-The second significant milestone of 2017 was the creation of a Committee for Women and Bleeding Disorders, which started officially in 2018 and since then, has eight members meeting every month to advance their cause: creating awareness, recognition, support and education about, and for women in the bleeding disorder community at European level.
+The second significant milestone of 2017 was the creation of a Committee for Women and Bleeding Disorders, which started officially in 2018 and since then, committee members meet every month to advance their cause: creating awareness, recognition, support, and education about and for women in the bleeding disorder community at the European level.